 Certain federal, state and local laws and regulations may impose liability on current or previous real property owners or operators for the cost of investigating, cleaning up or removing contamination caused by hazardous or toxic substances at a property.
 If contamination is present during our role as a property or facility manager or developer, we could be held liable for such costs as a current "operator" of a property, regardless of the legality of the acts or omissions that caused the contamination and without regard to whether we knew of, or were responsible for, the presence of such hazardous or toxic substances.
 Further, federal, state and local governments in various countries have enacted various laws, regulations and treaties governing climate change, particularly for "greenhouse gas emissions" which seek to tax, penalize or limit their release.
 Such regulations could lead to increased operational or compliance costs over time.
-We are not aware of any material noncompliance with the environmental laws or regulations may discourage sales and leasing activities and mortgage lending with respect to some properties, which may adversely affect us.
+We are not aware of any material noncompliance with the environmental laws or regulations currently applicable to us, and we are not the subject of any material claim for liability with respect to contamination at any location.
+However, these laws and regulations may discourage sales and leasing activities and mortgage lending with respect to some properties, which may adversely affect us.
 Environmental contamination or other environmental liabilities may also negatively affect the value of commercial real estate assets held by entities that are managed by our investment management and development services businesses.